-The Law Offices of Shannon M. Smith, P.C. are experienced in defending those that are accused of criminal sexual conduct, or with sexual abuse within a family unit.
+The Smith Blythe, PC are experienced in defending those that are accused of criminal sexual conduct, or with sexual abuse within a family unit.
 These cases can be sensitive in nature, but they are serious matters that need to be handled by an experienced defense team.
 It is important to have an experienced defense team in the area of criminal sexual conduct to provide the best defense for the allegations brought against you.

 Sexual Abuse of a Child with a Disability

 In 2007, a 14-year-old autistic girl, from West Bloomfield, Michigan, accused her father, Julian Wendrow, of sexually abusing her while her mother, Thal Wendrow, watched.
 The girl, who was unable to communicate on her own, used what is referred to as facilitated communication.
 Facilitated communication is a form of communication that uses another person to guide a hand, or arm, to assist the individual in using a keyboard to communicate and is seen as highly controversial because it is not known who is really performing the communication.
 The 14-year-old Wendrow used this type of communication to bring the allegations against her father and mother.